Please press here to listen to the homily or download

 – MENE means “to count.”
 God has counted and ended the days of your kingdom.

 – TEKEL means “to weight.”
-You has been weighted and found not enough.
+You have been weighted and found not enough.

 – PERES means “to divide.”
 Your kingdom will be divided and given to the Medes and Persians.